 I decided I wanted to save $15,000 for my trip, figuring that could last me for a year.
-I only had 6 months to save for my trip so I had to work my hardest to be able to get to $15,000.
-I say I only had six months because to keep myself from putting off the trip and keeping myself disciplined I booked my flight out of the U.S. the day I decided I was going to travel around the world.
+I only had six months to save for my trip so I had to work my hardest to be able to get to $15,000.
+I say I only had six months, because to keep myself from putting off the trip and keep myself disciplined, I booked my flight out of the US the day I decided I was going to travel around the world.

 At first I thought I would get a second part-time job, upping my total work hours to 60 a week.
 I was only making $9 USD per hour so it’s not like I was living the rich life.
-My boss ended up giving me the hours I wanted so there was no need for a second job.
+My boss ended up giving me the hours I wanted, so there was no need for a second job.
 On top of the 60 hours he gave me, I would eat up others people’s hours if they called out of work.
-On average for 5 months I was working about 65 hours a week.
+On average for five months I was working about 65 hours a week.
 Life was tough, but I kept my goal in sight and fought through it.
-In those 6 months, I put myself on a budget; I would limit myself to drinking once a week, eat food from work as much as I could, not use my air conditioner as much (that was the worst for I was living in Texas), and try to lower my electricity bill by not using as much light.
-Basically, I put my expenses into two columns, wants and needs (a friend of mine came up with this money saving technique).
+In those six months, I put myself on a budget: I would limit myself to drinking once a week, eat food from work as much as I could, not use my air conditioner as much (that was the worst, as I was living in Texas), and try to lower my electricity bill by not using as much light.
+Basically, I put my expenses into two columns: wants and needs (a friend of mine came up with this money-saving technique).
 Every time I was to spend money I would ask myself if it was a want or a need.
 If it was a want I would usually come to the conclusion that it was a waste of money.

-I didn’t actually reach my goal of $15,000 dollars.
+I didn’t actually reach my goal of $15,000.
 I was close, though, at about $14,000.
-The life of working so many hours got to me and I started drinking a lot with friends.
-Not just because of work though, I wanted to have as much fun with everyone that I could before I left.
-I wasn’t sure when I was going to see all my friends again so I wanted to live it up, but that’s okay.
+The life of working so many hours got to me, and I started drinking a lot with friends.
+Not just because of work though; I wanted to have as much fun with everyone that I could before I left.
+I wasn’t sure when I was going to see all my friends again so I wanted to live it up, but that’s OK.

 What about life on the road has surprised you the most?